 Full-time students with a valid study permit with work authorization are eligible to work on-campus at York University, or off-campus without obtaining a work permit.
-Visit cic.gc.ca/english/study/work-oncampus.asp and cic.gc.ca/english/study/work-offcampus.asp for more detail on the number of hours permitted per week.
-You may contact Schulich's International Relations Office (intlrelations@schulich.yorku.ca) if you require assistance with navigating government websites.
+Visit cic.gc.ca/english/study/work-oncampus.asp and cic.gc.ca/english/study/work-offcampus.asp for more details on the number of hours permitted per week.
+You may contact Schulich's International Relations Office (intlrelations@schulich. yorku.ca) if you require assistance in understanding Canadian immigration requirements and conditions.